Alex0424/Vagrant/commands.md

 $ vagrant box list            #lists all the downloaded boxes
 ```

-# Commands inside an Vagrant VM
+# Commands for: when inside an Vagrant VM

 ```
 $ sudo -i     # switch to root user